 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 We had a great time celebrating Ashleigh’s fourth birthday and enjoying a lot of family togetherness.
 We met dozens of princesses, they coaxed me onto a few rides and we ate many delicious meals.
-We used our Wells Fargo Propel American Express® Card to earn 3 percent cash back on all of our travel and dining expenses, and we earned a $300 sign-up bonus by spending $3,000 in the first three months.
+We used our Wells Fargo Propel American Express® card to earn 3x points on all of our travel and dining expenses, and we earned a 30,000 point sign-up bonus (worth $300 cash) by spending $3,000 in the first three months.

 By the way, I looked into the two Disney credit cards – the Disney Rewards Visa card from Chase and the Disney Premier Visa – but didn’t find them particularly appealing.
 The Disney Premier Visa is the better of the two, with a $250 sign-up bonus and 2 percent cash back on gas, groceries, restaurants and Disney purchases, but it charges a $49 annual fee and is pretty strict on how and when you can redeem rewards.
 Most people are better off with a different travel or cash back card.